mango-gremlin/Teamprojekt-Diagnosis-System/Planning/Propose UML.md

 !May insert a new class for that!
 If more than one ML-model is used, the analyser function decides the output.
 The output should contain the name of the disease or the concrete diagnosis (e.g. heart disease yes/no).
-Every ml-model has a dataFormatter, that ensures the data has the correct format to train the data.

 ### Note 1
 Since data formatter. communicator and model can differ a lot.
 The advantage of the UML is to have a clear structure of project